 - In Northern Ireland, contact the DAERA Plant Health Inspection Branch: tel: 0300 200 7847; e-mail: firstname.lastname@example.org; web: daera-ni.gov.uk/topics/plant-and-tree-health/about-plant-and-tree-health.

-In all cases, provide precise details of the location and, if possible, clear photographs of the pest or symptoms.
+In all cases, provide precise details of the location and, if possible, clear photographs of the symptoms.

 There is no statutory requirement to notify findings in woodland or on other mature trees.
 However, it is strongly recommended that woodland managers make themselves aware of the distribution and severity of DNB on and adjacent to their land so that appropriate management strategies can be put in place.

 Moisture is required for natural dispersal of the fungus, and long-distance dispersal is thought to occur in moist winds and mists.